YongoDavid/DEM0-2025-JANUARY/README.md

 The file upload stopped working again and i am currently try my best to get it back up and working.

 JAN 26
+Sunday chill day , but i have to work on the pending projects i have left.